Magpie (Mutehekau Shipu) Multi-Day Rafting Trip (Canada)

 DAY 8: SEPT ILES / MONTREAL / CONNECTING FLIGHTS

-There are a number of ways of reaching the starting point including flying, driving or a combination of both.
+There are a number of ways of reaching the starting point, including flying, driving, or a combination of both.

 3) Fly to Montreal early and take a short flight to Quebec City.
 Quebec City is one of the most beautiful and historical cities in North America.
-It offers a rich cultural contrast to the wilderness of the Magpie.
-Highlights include walking the historic Old Town, visiting Château Frontenac, exploring cobblestone streets and enjoying French inspired cuisine.
-This is an excellent option for guests looking to add history, food and architecture to their journey.
+It offers a rich cultural contrast to most American cities.
+Highlights include walking the historic Old Town with its cobblestone streets and enjoying the French cuisine.

 Flight times to Montreal: